Are you layering your Google audiences?

 The reason we go custom here is that it allows you to combine the URLs your target market is visiting with their interests, based on your choosing.

-So, if you’re in a somewhat smaller niche, say dog grooming supplies, you can hand-pick the URLs relevant to your Google audience (you must enter at least 5).
+So, if you’re in a somewhat smaller niche field, say dog grooming supplies, you can hand-pick the URLs relevant to your Google audience (you must enter at least 5).
 Then, Google will generate a list of top website topics and demographics for your ad campaign to create your custom affinity audience.

 But let’s take it a step further.
 If your goal is to target those with buying intent, you can do so by layering an in-market audience on top of your custom affinity audience.